VuePress EcosystemVuePress Ecosystem

 • Type: { light: ShikiTheme; dark: ShikiTheme }

-The styles of the 2 themes will be injected as --shiki-light and --shiki-dark to code blocks:
+The styles of both themes will be injected as --shiki-light and --shiki-dark CSS variables to code blocks:

 <span style="--shiki-light:lightColor;--shiki-dark:darkColor;">code</span>